aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/randomness_config.md

 ## Resource `RandomnessConfig`

-The configuration of the on-chain randomness feature.
+The configuration of the on&#45;chain randomness feature.

 <pre><code>struct RandomnessConfig has copy, drop, store, key<br/></code></pre>